 This article provides insights on how many runs are required to make it very likely that a test will reveal any important effects.
 Due to the mathematical complexities of multifactor design of experiments (DOE) matrices, the calculations for adequate power and precision are not practical to do by 'hand' so the focus is kept at a high level--scoping out the forest rather than detailing all the trees.
 By example, reader will learn the price that must be paid for an adequately-sized experiment and the penalty incurred by conveniently grouping hard-to-change factors.

 Due to operational or physical considerations, standard factorial and response surface method (RSM) design of experiments (DOE) often prove to be unsuitable.
 In such cases a computer-generated statistically-optimal design fills the breech.
 This article explores vital mathematical properties for evaluating alternative designs with a focus on what is really important for industrial experimenters.
 To assess “goodness of design” such evaluations must consider the model choice, specific optimality criteria (in particular D and I), precision of estimation based on the fraction of design space (FDS), the number of runs to achieve required precision, lack-of-fit testing, and so forth.
 With a focus on RSM, all these issues are considered at a practical level, keeping engineers and scientists in mind.
 This brings to the forefront such considerations as subject-matter knowledge from first principles and experience, factor choice and the feasibility of the experiment design.

-Given the push for Quality by Design by FDA and agencies worldwide, statistical methods are becoming increasingly vital for pharmaceutical manufacturers.
-DOE is used to determine the impact of multiple factors and their interaction.
+Given the push for Quality by Design (QbD) by FDA and drug agencies worldwide, statistical methods are becoming increasingly vital for pharmaceutical manufacturers.
+Response surface methods for DOE provide powerful tools to manage the impact of multiple factors and their interactions.